 No exceptions are made for special licences, memberships, or training.
 Police may destroy confiscated items without warning.
 Attendees bring items to an event at their own risk.

-MegaCon Live may give permission for anything usually forbidden by these rules on a case by case basis e.g. to an exhibitor or sponsor for a promotion.
+MegaCon Live may give permission for anything usually forbidden by these rules on a case-by-case basis e.g. to an exhibitor or sponsor for a promotion.

 Items that people normally carry such as umbrellas or regular walking sticks, as well as small lightweight mundane items such as vegetables, pans, rolling pins, and racquets are allowed up to a length of 150cm.
 Most musical instruments e.g. guitars are allowed.